West Coast Expressway: Overview

 WCE group has the first right of refusal for Section 12 (Siputeh – Segari) which will cost RM600 million with 41 km stretch.
 There is a plan to extend the expressway all the way to Penang if it is feasible.

 There's also a proposal by the Johorean state government to extend the WCE to Melaka, Pontian, and Iskandar Puteri from Banting.
 If it is feasible, WCE will be the alternative route to the North South Expressway from Johor Bahru to Taiping.

 In October 2024, Prime Minister Anwar Ibrahim has announced the WCE extension plan from Banting, Selangor - Gelang Patah, Johor during presentation of Budget 2025.
 Possible route of WCE extension (southbound) shall be: Banting - KLIA/KLIA2 - Port Dickson - Malacca City - Muar - Batu Pahat - Pontian - Gelang Patah.

+The Malacca State Works, Infrastructure, Public Facilities and Transport Committee chairman Datuk Hameed Mytheen Kunju Basheer said the Malacca state government proposed to build six entry points (interchange) in Malacca along the extension.

+The Johor State government proposed the 13 interchanges for WCE extension Johor alignment, included Sungai Terap, Parit Sulong and Pekan Nenas.